Sales Engagement Platforms – What and Why

 We had many clients start talking to us about the fractured state of sales enablement, which didn’t have the coverage or the analysis that was needed.

 The Rise of Sales Engagement Platforms

-As such, we have identified the SEP market growing fast from $700 million today to over $5 Billion by 2021.
-We look at SEP as a Business Application and we see more of these types of Platforms challenging traditional Suites, such as Microsoft Office, which while it still provides email, it doesn’t do everything that Sales teams need to sell digitally.
+As such, we have identified the SEP market growing fast from $700 million today to over $5 billion by 2021.
+We look at an SEP as a business application and we see more of these types of platforms challenging traditional suites, such as Microsoft Office, which while it still provides email, it doesn’t do everything that sales teams need to sell digitally.

-On top of that, I have lived in the Sales Leader role, having been a District Manager, Region Manager and National Sales Operations Manager in my 15 years at Xerox.
-We have developed Sales Training (including advanced Simulations), Role model Demos and overall assessments on Sales organizations.
-I can honestly say that as we see SEP gaining more traction in Sales organizations, the future is bright and the era of Digital Selling is here.
+On top of that, I have lived in the sales leader role, having been a District Manager, Region Manager, and National Sales Operations Manager in my 15 years at Xerox.
+We have developed sales training (including advanced simulations), role model demos, and overall assessments on sales organizations.
+I can honestly say that as we see SEPs gaining more traction in sales organizations, the future is bright and the era of digital selling is here.

-If you want to know more about our in-depth report on SEP – Digitize the Sales Force – Leverage Sales Engagement Platforms to gain a Competitive Advantage, you can buy it online or sign-up now to become an Aragon client and get access to all of our other in-depth reports on Sales and Marketing, Digital Workplace and Digital Business.
-One thing is clear, Digital Selling is here and to be successful, your Sales Teams need SEPs.
+If you want to know more about our in-depth report on SEP, Digitize the Sales Force – Leverage Sales Engagement Platforms to Gain a Competitive Advantage, you can sign up now to become an Aragon client and get access to all of our other in-depth reports on sales and marketing, the digital workplace, and digital business.

 One thing is clear.
 Digital selling is here and to be successful, your sales teams need SEPs.